dkfans/keeperfx/keeperfx_readme.txt

   file may be large.

  Make a screenshot
   Use the Shift+C keys to make screenshot.
-The image will be written in the 'mhwanh' RAW format.
-Note that it is not a  no-header RAW format.
+The image may be written in 'mhwanh' HSI/RAW format, or Windows BMP format.
+Format is chosen in KEEPERFX.CFG, 'SCREENSHOT=' option, which may be set to 'HSI' or 'BMP'.

+Version: 0.2.1
+  Video compression improved for high resolution
+  Added command line option to change player in skirmish Added function of writing screenshots in BMP format Reworked part of the packets processing system Config file separated from original DK

 Version: 0.2.0
-  Message will show if a command line option is wrong Updated delay function to not use 'hlt' command Fixed object tooltips to show when mouse is on something Fixed load slots counting error from v0.1.9 Rewritten GUI initialization arrays
+  Message will show if a command line option is wrong Updated delay function to not use 'hlt' command Fixed object tooltips to show when mouse is on something Fixed load slots counting error from v0.19
+  Rewritten GUI initialization arrays
   Rewritten and fixed movie recording
   Allowed to record movie in high resolution